pere000/pere000/README.md

 In any case, you can use my 'Great Tool': sudo docker pull perevictor/nginx-php-bash:latest

+...............................
+Add Python or any other tool
 # Getting Started
 Assuming you have Docker installed, follow these steps:

-# Build the Docker Image:
+# Build your own Docker Image, with Python if you want:
-Run the following command in the directory containing your Dockerfile:
+Run the following command in the directory containing your Dockerfile with the added code to the above Dockerfile (Ask to chatGPT):

     ~/Downloads/docker/docker-php-nginx-master$ sudo docker build -t custom-php-bash-nginx .